mongodb/docs/source/includes/fact-ai-key-concepts.rst

    applications that's designed to address these limitations.
 In |rag|, you perform the following actions:

-   1. Store your custom data in an external vector database as vector embeddings.
+   1. Store your custom data in a :website:`vector database
+      </basics/vector-databases>`.

    #.
 Use vector search to retrieve semantically similar documents
       from the vector database.
 These documents augment the existing